 We work with a wide variety of students.
 Some of our students come in through state-funded workforce investment programs, some of them are military spouses coming to us from the MyCAA program, and others are traditional students going through continuing education programs at universities and colleges.

-We were working with a bunch of different content providers, and each of them had their own LMS.
+We were working with a bunch of different content providers, and each of them had their own learning management systems (LMS).
 When students were enrolled, our registrar and her team would direct the students to the right LMS vendor and their proprietary systems.
 When registrations increased, it became a logistical nightmare.

 Our company’s growth was the catalyst for change.
 In my second year at ProTrain, our business model began to evolve.
 Initially, we were only conducting online courses.
 As our business grew, we added in-classroom programs which evolved to live synchronous programs.
 I anticipated significant growth for our company, which meant a huge increase in enrollments.
 We had to solve our logistical operating nightmare or, at the very least, consolidate them into one platform.